You are in [Themes] [Law and Order]

 An Act of 1405 required that every community should maintain stocks for the punishment of offenders, who were secured by their ankles; these remained in use until the beginning of the 19th century.
 The town stocks are clearly shown on the paintings of the town hall shown on the right.

 In the 17th century, the town hall was site of the various tools of punishment - the pillory, stocks, whipping-post and ducking-stool.
+In 1664 the pillory was repaired and a new "cheek and brace" was made for 2s 6d.
+In 1686 a new pillory wahad to be made, costing 10s. in labour and £1.
+5s.
+6d. for timber.
+Its replacement in 1721 cost £2.
+10s. and Mr Kimber was paid an additional 5s. for painting it.
 The ducking-stool would have been wheeled down to the river, or possibly up the High Street to the town pond, where miscreants would have had their public humiliation to correct them of their ways.

 There are a number of entries in the Constable's Accounts at this time for repairs to the Ducking Stool and Whipping Post and it would seem that these articles were in regular use.